-Project Lead the Way[®] - Biotechnical Engineering
+Project Lead the Way® - Biotechnical Engineering

 Exploration of the diverse fields of biotechnology.
 Hands-on projects assist in understanding engineering design problems related to biomechanics, cardiovascular engineering, genetic engineering, tissue engineering, biomedical devices, forensics and bioethics.
 Application of biological and engineering concepts is used to design materials and processes that directly measure, repair, improve and extend living systems.
-(16/64) Prerequisite: EGT:400 or EGT:410 recommended but not required processes, computer modeling, manufacturing equipment and flexible manufacturing systems.
-Computer modeling skills are enhanced by applying principles of robotics and manufacturing automation to the creation of three-dimensional designs.
 (16/64) Prerequisite: EGT:400 or EGT:410 recommended but not required